SlDo/skylite-cli/README.md

 ![GitHub issues](https://img.shields.io/github/issues/sldo/skylite-cli)
 ![NPM](https://img.shields.io/npm/l/skylite?color=blue)

-Skyline is created for **fast generation of productive Nodes.js applications.** It solves the problem of generating a startup project, as well as its modules (such as controller and dal)
+Skylite is created for **fast generation of productive Nodes.js applications.** It solves the problem of generating a startup project, as well as its modules (such as controller and dal)

 ## Installation